quantopian/qgrid/README.md

 powerful data analysis / manipulation library for Python.
 DataFrames are the primary way of storing and manipulating two-dimensional data in pandas.

-qgrid renders pandas DataFrames as SlickGrids, which enables users to explore the entire contents of a DataFrame using intuitive sorting and filtering controls.
+Qgrid renders pandas DataFrames as SlickGrids, which enables users to explore the entire contents of a DataFrame using intuitive sorting and filtering controls.
 It's designed to be used within IPython notebook, and it's also fully functional when rendered in [nbviewer](http://nbviewer.ipython.org/).